danalex97/CircTex/README.md

 # CircTex

+* CircTex creates a circuit for a given boolean expression with variable inputs. ( user named )
 * Intractive Haskell based command line application.
-* CircTex takes a boolean expression with variable inputs. ( user named )
 * Due to Haskell's versatility the code can be easily modified for different purposes.
 * Multiple useful functions are implemented, all being marked in the modules.